mgree013/Chapter3/README.md

 # Results

 ### Fig 1: Effects of  Fish on Species density.
 Only species that occur in both fish and fishless sites are included in this figure.
+The order of each x-axis is based on average body size, from smallest to largest species.
 ![](Newfigs/Fig1.png)

 ### Fig 2: Effects of Fish on Stream Macroivnertebrate and Lake zooplankton community diveristy